tr0njavolta/katacoda-dev/terraform-sentinel/extracredit.md

 ## Update your module path

 You created a new directory for your policy modules.
-Sentinel requires the path to this directory in `sentinel.json` to access it as an import.
+Sentinel requires the path to this directory in `sentinel.hcl` to access it as an import.

-Open `terraform-sentinel/sentinel.json`{{open}} and add the `modules` path to your new module under the `mock` paths.
+Open `terraform-sentinel/sentinel.hcl`{{open}} and add the `modules` path to your new module under the `mock` paths.
 Replace the contents of this file with the complete file below.

 ```
 {